Van McCoy: 1970s

-There were no further major sellers in the US, despite a series of follow-up albums, From Disco to Love (the abridged 1975 reissue of Soul Improvisations), The Disco Kid (1975), The Real McCoy (1976), Rhythms of the World (1976), My Favorite Fantasy (1978), Lonely Dancer (1979) and Sweet Rhythm (1979).
+After his mega success with "The Hustle" there were no further major sellers in the US, despite a series of follow-up albums, From Disco to Love (the abridged 1975 reissue of Soul Improvisations), The Disco Kid (1975), The Real McCoy (1976), and Rhythms of the World (1976).
 However, he scored the UK top 5 again during 1977 with the instrumental success "The Shuffle". which became the theme tune for BBC Radio 4's Sport on Four.

-McCoy also had success with David Ruffin's comeback album, Who I Am, featuring "Walk Away from Love", (US number 9, US number 1 R&B) in the US and a UK top 10 success.
-He went on to produce the next two albums for Ruffin, which spawned further successes.
-McCoy produced Gladys Knight & the Pips' Still Together LP, and for Melba Moore ("This Is It" and "Lean on Me").
-He discovered Faith, Hope And Charity, whose major success in 1975, "To Each His Own", was another R&B chart-topper.
-In 1975, he also arranged two of his compositions "My Heart's Too Big for My Head" and "You've Got to Tell Her" for the Asha Puthli album She Loves to Hear the Music.